Uganda People's Defence Force

-The Uganda People's Defence Force (UPDF), previously known as the National Resistance Army, is the armed forces of Uganda.
-From 2007 to 2011, the International Institute for Strategic Studies estimated the UPDF had a total strength of 40,000–45,000 and consisted of land forces and an air wing.
+The Uganda People's Defence Force (UPDF), previously known as the National Resistance Army (NRA), is the armed forces of Uganda.
+From 2007 to 2011, the International Institute for Strategic Studies estimated the UPDF had a total strength of 40,000–45,000, consisting of land forces and an air wing.
 Recruitment to the forces is done annually.

 After Uganda achieved independence in October 1962, British officers retained most high-level military commands.
 Ugandans in the rank and file claimed this policy blocked promotions and kept their salaries disproportionately low.
 These complaints eventually destabilized the armed forces, already weakened by ethnic divisions.
 Each post-independence regime expanded the size of the army, usually by recruiting from among people of one region or ethnic group, and each government employed military force to subdue political unrest.

 History

 The origins of the Ugandan armed forces can be traced to 1902, when the Uganda Battalion of the King's African Rifles was formed.
 Ugandan soldiers fought as part of the King's African Rifles during the First World War and Second World War.
 As Uganda moved toward independence, the army stepped up recruitment, and the government increased the use of the army to quell domestic unrest.
 The army became more closely involved in politics, setting a pattern that continued after independence.
 In January 1960, for example, troops were deployed to Bugisu and Bukedi districts in the east to quell political violence.
 In the process, the soldiers killed 12 people, injured several hundred, and arrested more than 1,000.
 A series of similar clashes occurred between troops and demonstrators, and in March 1962 the government recognized the army's growing domestic importance by transferring control of the military to the Ministry of Home Affairs.